-Businesses in the Inland Empire already have a hard enough time making ends meet.
+Businesses in California already have a hard enough time making ends meet.
 The responsibilities of meeting payroll, coming within budget and maintaining a positive cash flow are harder to meet than they were just a few years ago.

 An added pressure to businesses can be the cost of responding to a subpoena requiring the production of documents.
 While many assume that only parties can be subpoenaed, a third party, also known as a non-party, can be subject to this power as well.